Snakeskin Agate from Oregon

 Although known for being exceptionally colourful, agate also commonly occurs in grey, white and black.

-The outer greyish-brown face of these snakeskin agate stones have a vitreous lustre, while the mostly white sections have a dull lustre.
+The outer greyish-brown face of these snakeskin agate stones has a vitreous lustre, while the mostly white sections have a dull lustre.

 In our second photo, each snakeskin agate stone has been turned over.